csjohnstone/EPCC---Mar-12--2024/README.md

-This is the Bruno version of the API collection.
+This is the Bruno version of the Elatic Path Composable Commerce API.